akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Something flickered in Henry’s face.
 Pride?
 Surprise?
 He said nothing.

 Roger continued, his tone shifting.
-‘My lord, as each of your children has proven themselves, coming of age, you have provided for each.
+‘My lord, as each of your children has proven themselves, coming of age, and you have provided for each.
 To Robert, a captain’s command.
 To Sybilla, a crown.
 Even Fulk has found his cloister.‘

 He paused.
 The hall grew quiet.